 Overview of the Budget

-Deputy Chief Minister and Finance Minister Mallu Bhatti Vikramarka says this budget is about helping people and finishing important, already started projects.
-It’s almost 20,000 crore rupees bigger than last year’s, with more money for construction, farming, healthcare, and city infrastructure.
+Deputy Chief Minister and Finance Minister Mallu Bhatti Vikramarka says this budget is designed to help people and to finish important projects that are already underway.
+It’s almost 20,000 crore rupees bigger than last year’s, because the government is investing more in things like farming, healthcare, and city infrastructure.

-The state is particularly focusing on the Musi Riverfront project to make it look nicer, and continuing to build phases 2 and 3 of the Hyderabad Metro Rail.
-This fits with the government’s goal of having both noticeable improvements to infrastructure and ways to help people, alongside programs that create jobs.
+The state is really focusing on things like making the Musi River look nicer, and continuing work on phases 2 and t3 of the Hyderabad Metro Rail.
+This matches what the government has said they want to do: have obvious improvements to infrastructure along with social programs and jobs.

 Fiscal Targets and Revenue Sources

-The government thinks it will get 2.41 lakh crore rupees in income in total, which is about 20% more than they expected to get this year.
-They estimate 1.48 lakh crore rupees will come from taxes, about 10% more than now expected for the current year.
+The government thinks it will receive 2.41 lakh crore rupees in total income, which is around 20% more than they’re currently expecting for this year.
+They expect to get 1.48 lakh crore rupees from taxes, roughly 10% more than they’re currently expecting.

-They’re expecting 35,730 crore rupees from things that aren’t taxes, which suggests the state might sell land to get more money.
-They anticipate getting 33,181 crore rupees from the central government’s taxes and 24,166 crore rupees in grants and other help from the central government.
+They’re predicting 35,730 crore rupees from sources that aren’t taxes, which suggests the state might sell land to bring in more money.
+They’re expecting 33,181 crore rupees from the central government’s taxes, and 24,166 crore rupees from the central government as grants or contributions.

 Borrowing and Debt Profile

-Telangana intends to borrow a considerable 73,383 crore rupees from the market, plus another 5,500 crore rupees from loans from the central government and 1,000 crore rupees from other places.
-All borrowing for the year will be close to 80,000 crore rupees, which is nearly 25% of the total income they expect.
+Telangana is planning to borrow a large amount of money from the market, 73,383 crore rupees.
+They will borrow another 5,500 crore rupees from the central government and 1,000 crore rupees from other places.
+In total they will borrow close to 80,000 crore rupees for the year, almost 25% of the money they think they’ll get from all sources.

-Paying interest on all the money they’ve borrowed will still be a huge expense, totaling 21,304 crore rupees.
-The budget shows a deficit of 59,458 crore rupees (the difference between spending and income), and the ‘primary deficit’ (deficit before interest payments) will be 37,154 crore rupees.
-The total amount of money the state owes is almost 6 lakh crore rupees, which emphasizes the importance of spending on development and being able to afford it.
+Paying interest on all that borrowing will cost a lot, 21,304 crore rupees.
+The budget shows a deficit (spending more than coming in) of 59,458 crore rupees, and the ‘primary’ deficit (without the interest payments) is 37,154 crore rupees.
+The total amount of money the state owes is almost 6 lakh crore rupees, and so they need to find a way to balance building and improving things with being financially stable.

 Sectoral Allocations and Priorities

-33,688 crore rupees is going to Panchayat Raj and Rural Development, showing they’re prioritizing programs like MGNREGS and building roads in rural areas.
-Education is getting a large 26,674 crore rupees, and 22,615 crore rupees is for irrigation to finish projects that are already in progress.
+33,688 crore rupees is being given to Panchayat Raj and Rural Development, showing how important programs like MGNREGS and road repairs in villages are.
+Education will get 26,674 crore rupees, and 22,615 crore rupees is for irrigation, to finish projects that haven’t been completed.

-Municipal Administration and Urban Development gets 17,907 crore rupees to support the organizations in charge of city projects and the expansion of the metro.
+17,907 crore rupees has been given to Municipal Administration and Urban Development, to support the organizations that are in charge of city projects and expanding the metro.
 Farming will receive 23,179 crore rupees, energy 21,285 crore rupees, and the Medical and Health Department 13,679 crore rupees.
-These amounts show the government wants to both create visible, new buildings and support essential services for people.
+These amounts show the government wants to both make visible improvements and support important social services.

 Economic Performance and Outlook

-Telangana’s Gross State Domestic Product (the total value of everything produced in the state) is estimated at 17.82 lakh crore rupees for 2025-26, a growth of 10.7% compared to the previous year.
-Each person in Telangana now earns approximately 4.18 lakh rupees per year, which is considerably more than the average for the whole country.
+The estimate for Telangana’s Gross State Domestic Product (the total value of everything made in the state) for 2025-26, at current prices, is 17.82 lakh crore rupees, which is 10.7% more than last year.
+People’s income (per capita income) has risen to about 4.18 lakh rupees, and is a lot higher than the average for the whole country.

-The finance minister says Telangana is growing faster than the rest of the country and that the government’s plans are helping it stay strong.
-However, the large amount of borrowing and interest payments will require the government to be careful with its finances to remain stable in the medium term, while still managing to build infrastructure and provide welfare programs.
+The Finance Minister believes Telangana is growing faster than the country as a whole, and that the government’s plans are helping it to continue to do well.
+However, the high amount of borrowing and the cost of interest will mean the government has to manage its money carefully, to make sure things are stable in the medium term, and that they can still build infrastructure and provide welfare.

-This budget includes a lot of spending on building things and also directs money to specific social programs.
-Those making decisions about the budget will need to watch how much money actually comes in (especially from non-tax sources) and how the debt is handled, to make sure the spending leads to lasting growth and better services for people in Telangana.
+This budget combines a lot of spending on construction and big projects with money for specific social programs.
+Those in charge of the budget will have to keep a close watch on how much money comes in (especially from things other than taxes), and manage the debt, so that the spending plans actually lead to lasting growth and better services for the people of Telangana.